Wasim-Danyal/SFIA2-Project/README.md

 - Service 3 : Return a city in the country generated from service 2
 - Service 4 : Return a food which is popular in the city.
 The food would be randomly returned from a list in the service.
 In comparison to the previous initial approach, the 	   service still follows the project specification as there is still logic which is implemented in the code.

+### Technologies

+- Jira for agile project tracking
+- GitHub for Version Control and as a Version Control System Provider
+- Docker for containerisation
+- NGINX as a reverse proxy and web server
+- Jenkins as a CI/CD Pipeline server for automatic testing and deployment
+- Anisble for environment provisioning for servers

 ## Application Design